 Many people make the mistake of thinking that closing a credit card will remove it from their credit report.
 Only, it doesn't.
-Your credit report provides a complete picture of your credit history and that means reporting both open and closed accounts.
-There maybe some good news if you’re hoping for a closed account to eventually disappear from your credit report.
+Your credit report provides a complete picture of your credit history and that means reporting both open and closed accounts that are accurate and timely.
+There may be some good news if you’re hoping for a closed account to eventually disappear from your credit report.

 What Happens When You Close a Credit Card

-When you close a credit card, it doesn’t fall off your credit report right away.
+When you close a credit card, it doesn’t fall off your credit report right away because it's still within the credit reporting time limit.

 Once the account is paid off, it still doesn’t fall off your credit report.
 Instead, your credit report will be updated to show a zero balance for the account.